 The railway station is a 15 minute walk from the stadium, with a signposted pedestrian route using Londesborough Street, and you should get your bearings when you pass the stadium on the way into Hull.
 Of course it's just possible that the local bobbies will be kind enough to provide an escort, to make absolutely sure that we don't get lost.

-If you want to visit the city centre first, bus service number 701 will take you from there to the Stadium.
 After the match it has been known for the police to keep a Leeds train waiting at the station, to make sure we catch it and we're not left hanging round on their patch.
-The last train back to Leeds will be the 22.38, which you should be able to get.
+The last train back to Leeds will be the 22.30, which you should be able to get.

 The Kingston Communications (KC) stadium was opened in December 2002 at a cost of £44m, and is owned by the Hull City Council.
 It's home to both the towns Rugby League & football clubs, and as with all new stadia it has excellent facilities, but seems a bit bland and identikit to old farts like me, who prefer old football grounds with a bit of character.

 It's got all the important stuff, including 2,000 square feet of conference and exhibition space, 28 executive boxes, a restaurant and 4 banqueting/hospitality suites.
 And there won't be much danger of the game being postponed, as the water porosity of the pitch is 25-30mm per hour, which I think means it can absorb a lot of rainfall.
 To make sure we all behave they have a total of 57 CCTV cameras to keep an eye on us.

 The usual away allocation is 2,510 tickets, but for some reason they have given us only 2,100 for this game, even though we’re one of the clubs most likely to bring a large travelling support to Hull.
 We won’t lose any sleep over the extra income that Hull City will miss out on, but it’s annoying for the fans who will be left struggling to get into the game.